Sihanouk Hospital Center of HOPE: Operations

-According to its website, the hospital's mission is "To provide affordable, quality healthcare to those living in Cambodia in poverty, while training the nation's top clinicians to further serve the Cambodian population."
-Payment for medical services is based on the patient's ability to pay, using a sliding scale.

 In 2017, an SHCH spokesperson told The Phnom Penh Post that over 60% of its patients were from rural areas, with more than two-thirds living on less than $5 per day.

-In November 2022, SHCH was administering training programs to over 500 health professionals annually, and was recognized by Cambodia's Ministry of Health (MoH) as a training and research institution.
-With over 200 Cambodians on staff, the hospital's laboratory, nursing, pharmacy, radiology, and surgical departments are the main training sites for Cambodia's university medical students.
+According to its website in November 2022, the hospital's mission was "to provide affordable, quality healthcare to those living in Cambodia in poverty, while training the nation's top clinicians to further serve the Cambodian population."
+Payment for medical services was based on the patient's ability to pay, using a sliding scale.
+SHCH had been administering training programs to over 500 health professionals annually, and was recognized by Cambodia's Ministry of Health (MoH) as a training and research institution.
+With over 200 Cambodians on staff, the hospital's laboratory, nursing, pharmacy, radiology, and surgical departments were the main training sites for Cambodia's university medical students.

+In August 2023, the Cambodian minister of woman's affairs announced the "Fit For HOPE 2023" campaign.
+SHCH is the only hospital in the country to provide free breast cancer diagnosis, screening, education, training, and treatment.